EasyG0ing1/MacIcns/README.md

 ### Using the program

-It's fairly simply, grab the [latest version](https://github.com/EasyG0ing1/MacIcns/releases/latest) from Releases at the right and download the program and install it.
+It's fairly simple, grab [the latest version](https://github.com/EasyG0ing1/MacIcns/releases/latest) from Releases at the right and download the program and install it.

 You can use it in either of two ways.
 If you launch the program without passing in a path to your png file, it will launch the GUI where you can select the file then convert it.